 Cozying up with a cup of hot chocolate is one of the best feelings during the wintertime.
-And while we’re most familiar with hot chocolate mixes, and even some DIY recipes, there are some new hot chocolate trends that have taken over social media this year: Hot Chocolate Bombs and Whipped Hot Chocolate.
+And while we’re most familiar with hot chocolate mixes, and even some DIY recipes, there are some hot chocolate trends that took over social media at the onset of the pandemic: Hot Chocolate Bombs and Whipped Hot Chocolate.

 In this blog, you’ll learn about these hot chocolate trends and how to make them.

 Made from a thin shell of chocolate that easily melts when dropped in hot milk, hot chocolate bombs are candies stuffed with cocoa mix and other goodies (like marshmallows or peppermint pieces) to create an instant cup of everyone’s favorite winter beverage.
 They’re available for purchase from various retailers, but you can also make these tasty treats at home.

 Here are some examples of fun hot chocolate bombs our staff got their hands on that were made by local businesses in their state.

 - Pictured Left: Unique flavors from Serendipity by Sarah in North Grosvenordale, CT.
 Cookies & Cream, Peppermint Hot Chocolate, and a Vanilla Salted Carmel Coffee Bomb (pour coffee over this one!)